shelld3v/JSshell/README.md

 - `js.py -c "alert(document.cookie)" -w 10`

 #### An example for running JSshell:
-This is an example for step-by-step to exploit remote XSS using JSshell.
+This is a step-by-step example for how to use JSshell.

 First we will generate a reverse JS shell payload and set the shell timeout is 20 seconds: